-The course develops transferable skills and key skills that employers are looking for and can lead to a wide variety of employment opportunities.
+The GCSE PE course is the ideal preparation for studying either A level PE or BTEC Sport at Level 3, and you will develop key, transferable skills, relevant to employment across a number of sectors.
 This can include further training in such areas as recreational management, leisure activities, coaching, officiating, the fitness industry, the armed forces and the Civil Service.